spfitzpatrick/getdata-009/CodeBook.md

 Excepting those cases where the original code book specifies that an f* measurement is a frequency measurement (identified by the _meanFreq suffix) the f* measurements cannot be interpreted in the same units as the original t* measurements from which they are derived.

-The use of the dataset is acknowdged to be courtesy of Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes_Ortiz.
+The use of the dataset is acknowledged to be courtesy of Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes_Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware_Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living IWAAL 2012.
 Vitoria_Gasteiz, Spain.
 Dec 2012